 Companies like the one Eric Rapture is the CEO of have started creating these devices for athlete recovery.
 They a lot more complex than ice baths, which apart from the fancy temp controlled ones are just a kiddie pool filled with ice water.
 Not many Semi-Pros will have access to one of these though.
-By the way this machine costs $50,000 and was responsible for a nasty freezer burn on the side of an NBA player’s right foot at a Nike campus.
+By the way, this machine costs $50,000 and was responsible for a nasty freezer burn on the side of an NBA player’s right foot at a Nike campus.
 The bottom line is that there is some evidence that ice baths can reduce muscle soreness, at least when compared to doing nothing or hot showers alone, but it is not clear whether they are more effective than other treatments like compression garments.

-In the Australian study I just referred to I quickly skipped over contrast therapy cause I want to mention it now.
+In the Australian study, I just referred to I quickly skipped over contrast therapy cause I want to mention it now.
 It’s a time wise and cost attainable solution if you want to incorporate hydrotherapy into your recovery routine.

-I first heard about contrast therapy at an Australian Institute of Sport training camp in the late 90s.
-So it’s been around, and continues to be an alternative.
-In big facilities like the AIS where they have dedicated plunge pools it’s easier to muster up the courage to get in.
+I first heard about contrast therapy at an Australian Institute of Sports training camp in the late 90s.
+So it’s been around and continues to be an alternative.
+In big facilities like the AIS where they have dedicated plunge pools, it’s easier to muster up the courage to get in.
 When I was in Turkey earlier this year most big hotels have the same set-up.
 No doubt for the tingly feeling you after swapping between a sauna and a plunge pool, or just cause it was unisex?
 It’s hard to replicate at home or in a small hotel on the road.
 Let’s have a look at what it is before we look for at home solutions.

 Contrast therapy is basically just subjecting the body to a temperature deviation as large as possible by alternating between hot and cold water.
-This debate is going on regarding whether to have a hot shower after an ice baths or not.
+This debate is going on regarding whether to have a hot shower after ice baths or not.
 There are also studies that cannot draw conclusions on its usefulness in recovery.
 I’m not getting into that, I will say though that I have used a quick shower version of this for years.
-Mainly after after hard or hot rides where my core temp is higher than normal.
+Mainly after hard or hot rides where my core temp is higher than normal.
 Note if you really want to wimp out, use a detachable shower head on your legs only.
 Here’s a rundown.

 Contrasting should follow the following basic pattern: three to six alternations between heating and cooling.
 More is probably getting to be a waste of time.
 Less than three is probably not worth bothering with either.